MBasalla/Principles-of-Green-Data-Science/README.md

 # Principles-of-Green-DAta-Science
 Supplementary code to the paper "Principles of Green Data Science".

-This paper contains supplementory code for the Paper " Principles of Green Data Science" currently under review at I&M.
+This paper contains supplementary code for the journal manuscript "Principles of Green Data Science" currently under review at I&M.

+To cite, please use the conference version with a slightly different title:
+"Principles of Green Data Mining."
+Schneider, Johannes, Marcus Basalla, and Stefan Seidel.
+In Proceedings of the 52nd Hawaii International Conference on System Sciences.
+2019.

-The original dataset used for evaluating principle 3.1 can be found at https://data.open-power-system-data.org/time_series/2018-06-30.
+The original dataset used for evaluating Principle 3.1 can be found at https://data.open-power-system-data.org/time_series/2018-06-30.